redis/redis-rcp/RCP1.md

 a given connection may change at runtime, that may not be great for rotation of clients privileges: old clients should experiment the same behavior as usually until reconnection.

+Additional changes needed
+---

+1. Redis slaves should be able to authenticate with the new system.
+2. Redis Sentinel should also have configuration directives to handle it.
+3. Eventually deprecate the single argument `AUTH` form (write an RCP for it).
+4. Write documentation for the new authentication system.

 Security and hashed passwords
 ---